jbarnette/house-styles/README.markdown

 ## Meta

-Write your style guide in Markdown and wrap lines at 80 columns.
+Write your guide in Markdown, wrap at 80.
 Don't forget to add it to the **Styles** section below (and please keep it alphabetized).

 ## Styles